The Physical Systems In Geography

 Hydrosphere

-The hydrosphere refers to all the water present on Earth, covering oceans, lakes, rivers, glaciers, and even underground water reservoirs.
-As a potent force, it shapes landscapes through erosion and deposition.
-It also interacts with the other systems to influence weather patterns and sustain life on our planet.
+The hydrosphere is all the water found on Earth, from oceans, lakes, and rivers to glaciers and underground reservoirs.
+It carries real force, carving and rebuilding landscapes through erosion and deposition.
+Working alongside the other systems, it also steers weather patterns and keeps life on our planet going.

 Lithosphere